-The downside of the popularity boom in infographic CVs means that, just like traditional CVs, it’s becoming increasingly difficult to stand out from the crowd.
+The downside of the popularity boom in infographic résumés means that, just as with traditional CVs, it’s becoming increasingly difficult to stand out from the crowd.
 On the upside, designers are having to adapt and discover ever more inventive ways to be unique.
-This is certainly the case with Filipino design student Drew Ocampo, whose CV – a playful take on a roleplaying video game – demonstrates his photographic and illustrative flair, while managing to actually display a lot of substance and information within his neatly formatted text.
+This is certainly the case with Filipino design student Drew Ocampo, whose résumé – a playful take on a roleplaying video game – demonstrates his photographic and illustrative flair, while managing to actually display a lot of substance and information within his neatly formatted text.

 5. Paulo Estriga

 Paulo Estriga’s infographic résumé from 2012 is commonly referred to as a gold standard of the format, and for good reason, too.
 Even six years later, its aesthetic remains fresh, different and engaging.
 The real brilliance is in how intuitive the layout is, though.
 Estriga’s ‘career cycles’ visual not only looks great but also corresponds with the rest of his text via subtle colour coordination.
 It contains far more information than you might notice at first glance, offers a welcome touch of fun and showcases an impressive array of skills and experience – a masterclass, in fact, in how to create the perfect infographic résumé.

 If you think that infographic résumés need to be full of colour in order to be eye-catching, then Mark O’Leary’s résumé example may surprise you.
 Alternating only between black and white, and offering little in the way of visual flourish, the Irish designer’s use of stark contrast grabs your attention and holds it through a clever use of no-nonsense typeface and sensible chronological direction.
 It also features a QR code, a useful and now commonplace tool for directing recruiters to an online portfolio.